What to Do When Your Business Internet Goes Down

 What if the hardware itself has failed?
 If your ISP technician confirms your signal is intact but the modem won't establish a connection, a hardware replacement may be required.
 Your ISP can typically ship a replacement next-day or schedule a same-day truck roll.
 If you own your modem, keep the model number accessible — replacements are available at most electronics retailers or overnight via Amazon.

 Set realistic expectations.
-Most ISP outages resolve within 1–4 hours.
-Hardware or fiber failures can take 4–8 hours.
-Isolated line issues sometimes require a truck roll, which may mean a next-business-day repair window.
+In our small-business support work, many area outages are resolved the same day.
+Isolated line damage, failed hardware, or fiber cuts may require a repair appointment — sometimes next business day.
 Use that time to keep your team productive rather than waiting for a status page to update.

 Most offices can maintain a functional working environment during an ISP outage using the tools already on hand.

 Mobile hotspot from your phone.
 If you or your employees have smartphones with cellular data plans, a hotspot connection can cover critical work.
 On iPhone: Settings → Personal Hotspot → Allow Others to Join.
 On Android: Settings → Network & Internet → Hotspot.
-One modern phone can support 5–8 devices for light tasks.
+A phone hotspot can usually support a handful of laptops for light tasks, but the device limit depends on the phone model, carrier, and plan.

 Video calls, cloud backup, and large file transfers consume mobile data quickly.
 A team relying on one phone hotspot for concurrent video calls will see speeds slow as data usage climbs — and may hit plan limits before the ISP outage resolves.
 Prioritize bandwidth for the tasks that require it.